Liquid crystal on silicon

 Liquid crystal on silicon (LCoS or LCOS) is a miniaturized reflective active-matrix liquid-crystal display or "microdisplay" using a liquid crystal layer on top of a silicon backplane.
-It is also referred to as a spatial light modulator.
-LCoS was initially developed for projection televisions but is now used for wavelength selective switching, structured illumination, near-eye displays and optical pulse shaping.
-By way of comparison, some LCD projectors use transmissive LCD, allowing light to pass through the liquid crystal.
+It is also known as a spatial light modulator.
+LCoS initially was developed for projection televisions, but has since found additional uses in wavelength selective switching, structured illumination, near-eye displays and optical pulse shaping.